ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     Not all projects on ARCHER2 have access to NSCDS/EPCCfs, if you do have access, this will show up in the login account page on SAFE for your ARCHER2 login account.

+!!! tip "NSCSDS/EPCCfs available beyond end of ARCHER2"
+    Projects/users can use the new NSCDS/EPCCfs to store limited data beyond the lifetime of ARCHER2 to at least 31 Mar 2027 and likely to mid-2028.
+This storage system will be accessible from other systems hosted at EPCC such as Cirrus.
+	Projects/users with data on NSCDS/EPCCfs will be able to access the storage to transfer data to different locations after ARCHER2 ends using standard tools such as scp/sftp/rsync/rclone and Globus Online.

 If you have access to NSCDS/EPCCfs, you will have a directory in `/nscds`.
 You can find your directory on NSCDS/EPCCfs at: